Bitcoin. Cat Person. Other divisive things.

 Shameless self-promotion?
 No way!

-Our tool tailors recommendations by industry and geographic region, provides personalized competition and CPC metrics based on the historical performance of your very own AdWords account (contextually relevant information FTW), and introduces a proprietary metrical called Opportunity Score, which helps you prioritize the addition of new keywords based on their potential positive impact on your account.
+Our tool tailors recommendations by industry and geographic region, provides personalized competition and CPC metrics based on the historical performance of your very own Google Ads account (contextually relevant information FTW), and introduces a proprietary metrical called Opportunity Score, which helps you prioritize the addition of new keywords based on their potential positive impact on your account.

 Merchant Center is often viewed as a mythical land.
 There’s an entire cottage industry of agencies and SaaS offerings focused exclusively on optimizing feeds, for Pete’s sake!